Today I wanted to share some books that inspire me. High Vibrational Beauty, Remodelista, and Bringing up Bebé.

 “High Vibrational Beauty” is basically my bible!
 I came across this book on Instagram when my daughter was around three months old.
 It was a time in my life when I was becoming increasingly interested in changing my lifestyle and it just seemed perfect.
 You know when you read a book and you feel like it was written just for you, like they are really speaking your language?
 This is one of those books for me.
 It’s broken down into seasons, and each season has two sections: rituals and recipes.
 Their goal: radical self care.
 Their motto: beauty is wellness.
 “When our decisions align with our values, we access beauty on all levels.”
 Yes!
 They encourage embracing the power of plants, honoring the rhythm of nature, standing in your light, moving, sweating and resting, and also living in purpose, gratitude and love.
 Even if you were to just pick up a handful of good habits or different outlooks from this book, it would be worth it.

 I just got “Remodelista: The Organized Home” off Amazon not too long ago and already read through every little tip they have to offer.
-I first heard of the company years ago, on a perfect fall Sunday in South Boston.
-We went to the Sowa Market and then strolled a few streets over where we stumbled upon a “Remodelista and Gardenista” market in the Lekker Home showroom.
+I first heard of the company years ago.
+One Sunday afternoon, we had gone to the Sowa Market and then strolled a few streets over where we stumbled upon a “Remodelista and Gardenista” market in the Lekker Home showroom.
 So many gorgeous vendors!
 I had been following them on Instagram since then and swooning over all the interior inspiration they post.
-They basically have a Kon-Mari approach of minimalism, sensibility, and sustainability but with a lot of emphasis on style.
 Their ideas for organization are so creative- utilizing things you would never think of to help store things in a simple, pretty way.
 I basically want to apply their ideas to every inch of my apartment.

-I have a ton of other books I love and swear by, so I’d love to continue book review posts if you guys enjoy this!
-Any book recommendations, feel free to share!
+I have a ton of other books I love and swear by, so I’ll definitely post more if I continue to get good feedback!
 Thanks for reading!